davidjsmith44/NLP-Fed-Speeches/README.md

 •	Include metrics for interest rate expectations that can be observed daily
 •	Do differences in Fed speeches impact the volatility of interest rates

+## NOTES
+---
+ This research was completed as part of Galvanize's Data Science Immersive that I completed from January 2019 through April 2019.
+The 'Capstone' is a three week research project that completes the data science immersive program.
+Each student is required to formulate their own research idea, gather the data (by any means necessary) and present their own research using the tools learned in Galvanize's program.

+ Given the short time horizon, the code in this repository is a bit of a zoo and includes many files that should be deleted.
+There are a few scripts that I am proud of and are better indications of what I have learned.

+1. 'src/ForecastModel.py'
+Contains an object oriented forecast model class that can perform ARIMA, ARIMAX models on a time series or the principal components of a yield curve.
+The fit() method estimates the model and the predict_one() method creates a one day forecast of interest rates.
+2. 'src/fed_speech_scraping.py'
+Pulls the text of every Federal Reserve speech from 2006 through 2019 using ppython and BeautifulSoup.
+The results are returned in a dataframe.
+3. 'src/NLP_pipeline_2.py'
+Contains the NLP pipeline that creates the term frequency inverse document frequency matrix and compares a new speech's euclidian distance to the last n-speeches.